kirin-xiv/kirin-xiv/README.md

 }
 🌈 Fun Facts About Me

-🎮 I build party games because FFXIV needs more silly fun 🤖 I get genuinely excited when an Okta workflow runs perfectly 💻 I may be a control freak, but my code is... a work in progress ☕ I debug faster with coffee (correlation = causation, fight me) 🎯 Dream job: Custom FFXIV plugin developer who also happens to know enterprise security
+🎮 I build party games because FFXIV needs more silly fun<br>
+🤖 I get genuinely excited when an Okta workflow runs perfectly<br>
+💻 I may be a control freak, but my code is... a work in progress<br>
+☕ I debug faster with coffee (correlation = causation, fight me)<br>
+🎯 Dream job: Custom FFXIV plugin developer who also happens to know enterprise security